Bacon and Egg Breakfast Muffins

 Fresh Fig Dessert Cake – No figs?
 Use apples or pear – this is a lovely cake and the coconut crumble topping means it’s full of healthy fats.

 I hope you love this recipe.
 If so, please give it a rating and share it on your Social.
-Before going, don’t forget to sign up for the Quality Life News and download your Free Guide of how to kick-start your health with the Paleo Reset 31.
+Before going, don’t forget to sign up for the Quality Life News and download your Free Guide on how to kick-start your Health.

 Bacon and Egg Breakfast Muffins